joshrogers1512/IIT/README.md

 You should answer the questions below as best you can.
 Each answer should be one paragraph in length.

-**What is your interest in IT?
-When did your interest in IT start?
-Was there a particular event or person that sparked your interest?
-Outline your IT experience (if any).**
+**What is my interest in IT?
+When did my interest in IT start?
+Was there a particular event or person that sparked your interest?**

 As I briefly touched on above, about 4 years ago I moved into a IT/tech industry when taking on a role at company FanHub Media.
 Starting as a customer support staff member, I have made my way up to a Product Manager, with experience managing app & website builds that have reached a user databases of over 300,000.

 Intially working at FanHub Media was easy due to my strong interest in sports, although as my time at the company has progressed I have found myself more & more intrigued in the technical side of project builds.
 Watching & managing our Frontend, Backend & App developer teams build such amazing products from the ground up is what has fueled by desire and interest in IT.

-**Why did you choose to come to RMIT?**
+**Why did I choose to come to RMIT?**

 The key reason why I chose Bachelor or IT at RMIT was that I am able to complete this study 100% online.
 Allowing me to squeeze it in around my busy work schedule, while also giving me the flexibility to complete a move to my companys London office later in the year.

-**What do you expect to learn during your studies?**
+**What do I expect to learn during your studies?**

 I'm going into my studies with 2 key goals;